freifunk-gluon/gluon/docs/user/site.rst

     Each interface may be disabled by setting ``disabled`` to ``true``.
     This will only affect new installations.
-    Upgrades will not changed the disabled state.
+    Upgrades will not change the disabled state.

     Additionally it is possible to configure the ``supported_rates`` and ``basic_rate`` of each radio.
 Both are optional, by default hostapd/driver dictate the rates.